| Summary and Conclusions PhthalatesPolyvinyl Chloride (PVC, or Vinyl) is one of the most commonly used materials in the

 detectable phthalate, and then only in trace quantities (possibly as a contaminant from

+the PVC in which it was packaged).
 Although less well researched than DEHP, DINP shows similar toxicological properties in

 laboratory animals.
 Effects recorded include liver and kidney disorders, damage to the